AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 I found that my various expriences in term of jobs as well as facilitation of design thinking workshops helped me to keep those 2 types of person in mind.

+As an example, during Makers, facing over 30 challenges with different sizes, shapes and requirements in different languages, I learned how to approach programming challenges, this why I could say that I can programme fluently.

 ---

 Feedback I received

 Krzysztof Balejko - Student at Makers

-"I’ve fond his code to be of very good quality therefore I had no problem in understanding the logic behind his code base."
+"I’ve found his code to be of very good quality therefore I had no problem in understanding the logic behind his code base."

+Brooke - Student at Makers - After the training process review

+"This is impressive.
+You don't use the cards because you know the process very well and you know what you are doing at each step."

 ---